kareemAboelatta/Social-media/README.md

     ): Repository = RepositoryImp(database) //function return type is Repository 'Parent' and this able to return RepositoryImp instead

 ```
-- Now the parent class :man: is  replaceable by their subclasses :baby::baby: and that without altering the behavior so that again
+- Now the parent class(Repository) :man: is  replaceable by their subclasses (RepositoryImp) :baby::baby: and that without altering the behavior so that again

 ## :star: Interface Segregation
 - It’s better to have many smaller interfaces than a large one, to prevent the class from implementing the methods that it actually doesn’t need.